 Depending on your skill level, you can charge anywhere between $10-$40/hour.
 However, you can also charge per content piece.
 It’s up to you.

 23. Write as a freelance writer

 Freelance writing has the potential to be a side hustle, as well as a full-time job if you can get enough clients.
-There are so many new and older blogs out there looking for writers all the time.
+So many new and older blogs are out there looking for writers all the time.
 However, not just anyone can be a freelance writer.
 It does take some talent in writing — You must have good English, grammar, and flow.
 But with some practice, those skills can be developed.

-Before you apply to jobs, it's suggested you have some kind of portfolio set up to show employers.
+Before you apply to jobs, you should have a portfolio set up to show employers.
 Many people use their blogs, and some use other pieces of writing.
 As you get more jobs under your belt, you can add those to a portfolio and get better jobs and more jobs.

 How much money can you make freelance writing?

 Brand new freelance writers usually work for anywhere between $0.03-$0.06 per word.
-With a standard article of 1,500 words, that's between $45 and $90 per article.
+A standard article of 1,500 words costs between $45 and $90 per article.
 However, some employers will charge a flat rate ($25 per article as an example).
-Try to avoid jobs like these as you'll put in a lot of work for basically no return.
+Try to avoid jobs like these as you’ll put in a lot of work for basically no return.

 Once you get more recognized and build a portfolio, you can start to charge $0.10 per word and upwards.
 Experienced freelance writers with a strong portfolio charge around $0.20 per word.
 That would earn you $375 for a 1,500-word article.

 If you can pump out articles quickly, you can make a solid side-hustle.